wttech/aemc/README.md

     interval: 5s
     # Number of successful check attempts that indicates end of checking
     done_threshold: 3
-    # Wait only for those instances whose state has been changed internally (unaware of external changes)
-    await_strict: true
     # Max time to wait for the instance to be healthy after executing the start script or e.g deploying a package
     await_started:
       timeout: 30m